 The other variation of comparative negligence is "modified comparative negligence."
-In states that follow this rule, the injured person can collect damages from any other at fault person, as long as the injured person bears less than 50 percent of the blame for the accident.
+In states that follow this rule, the injured person can collect damages from any other at fault person, as long as the injured person bears 50 percent or less (the percentage varies slightly) of the blame for the accident.

-This is the old school system, but it is still used in a handful of states: Alabama, District of Columbia, Maryland, and Virginia.
+This is the old (and harsh) rule, but it is still used in a handful of jurisdictions: Alabama, District of Columbia, Maryland, and Virginia.